-Beet Salad, Beet Salad Recipe, does it ring a chord?
+Beet Salad Recipe, does it ring a chord?
 Have you heard about it?
-OR, BEET ROOT IN GENERAL.
-Last year, I got hooked in this Beet Salad and I am not turning back.
-And here is the story...
+OR, BEETROOT IN GENERAL.
+Last year, I got hooked on this Beet Salad, and I am not turning back.
+And here is the story…

-So this time of the year last year, I ate my very first Beet Salad and I was also living in New York to forward my skills.
-In my post Living in New York, I shared my fears, apprehensions and my adjustments living in the city that never sleeps.
-Looking back, living in NY and overcoming the fear of living alone without the comforts of home, is yet the best and at the same time a nerve wracking experience.
+So this time of the year last year, I ate my very first Beet Salad, and I was also living in New York to forward my skills.
+In my post Living in New York, I shared my fears, apprehensions, and adjustments to living in a city that never sleeps.
+Looking back, living in NY and overcoming the fear of living alone without the comforts of home, is yet the best and, at the same time, a nerve-wracking experience.

-Nerve wracking because in the first weeks of my move, I saw places and people I will not otherwise see in the mid west.
-In NY, homelessness and poverty has never been so palpable.
-Last year, this time of the year, I was walking on a very slippery and trashed laden road as I made my way to the bus stop, and I bumped into people as I wade my way to the 3rd floor in which where my train station was... and I did this for 6 months!
+Nerve-wracking because I saw places and people I would not otherwise see in the midwest in the first weeks of my move.
+In NY, homelessness and poverty have never been so palpable.
+Last year, this time of the year, I was walking on a very slippery and trashed-laden road as I made my way to the bus stop, and I bumped into people as I wade my way to the 3rd floor in which where my train station was… and I did this for 6 months!

 AND THIS BEET SALAD!!!!
 I also experience this in NY.
 I mean the first Beet Salad experience.